sagerpascal/lateral-connections/docs/results/report_deri_230522.rst

   Whether to add 0.5% noise to the test images.

 Mask out Background
   Whether to mask out the background.
-With this option, the bias is set to `1/num_channels/50` and the background is set to 0.
+With this option, the bias is set to `1/num_channels/50` and the background (i.e. the pixels with the smallest value per channel) is set to 0.
-  Otherwise, the bias is set to `1/num_channels` and the background is by using winner-takes-all.
+  Otherwise, the bias is set to `1/num_channels` and the background is contained in as features in the channels (winner-takes-all will always select one channel per pixel as winner).

 Moving Average
   Whether to use a moving average to smooth the activations.
 The moving average is applied to the activations